 In Defense of Food (USA, 2015) Dir.
 Michael Schwarz

 In this PBS documentary, journalist and activist Michael Pollan talks about what to eat to be healthy.
 We know the food industry manipulates what we consume, from advertising to where things are placed in the supermarket, and Pollan investigates here how we must revolutionize the way we eat.

 Campo a través.
 Mugaritz, intuyendo un camino.
 (Off-Road.
 Mugaritz, Feeling a Way), (ESP, 2015) Dir.
 Pep Gatell

 Off-Road explores the ideas and work behind the world famous Basque restaurant Mugaritz and the chef who runs it, Andoni Luis Aduriz.
 Described as a “philosophical and ecological documentary“, Gatell explores the creative processes and life philosophies behind Mugaritz that enable the restaurant’s continual innovation.

 Portret van een tuin (Portrait of a Garden) (NLD, 2015) Dir., Rose Stapel

-A documentary about a historical vegetable garden on an estate in Holland and the 85-year-old pruning master who tends to the garden.
-It sees the pruning master strive to pass on his knowledge and enthusiasm to a younger generation of gardeners, through a year of seasons as the pruning master and his apprentice talk of the world around them and their passion for gardening.
+A documentary about a historical vegetable garden on an estate in Holland and the 85-year-old pruning master who tends to it.
+It shows the pruning master striving to pass on his knowledge and enthusiasm to a younger generation of gardeners through a year of seasons.

 Kulinarisches Kino (Culinary Cinema) at the Berlin International Film Festival runs February 14-19, 2016.